Esther Anderson (Jamaican actress): Acting career

 In parallel with her photography and work with Island Records, Anderson steadily developed a career as an actress.
 She secured roles in a number of early 1960s British television shows, including Dixon of Dock Green and The Avengers.
 She played roles in movies such as Henry Levin's Genghis Khan for Columbia Pictures, Robert Freeman's The Touchables for Twentieth Century Fox, Ted Kotcheff's Two Gentlemen Sharing, Jerry Lewis's One More Time for United Artists, and Sidney Poitier's A Warm December for First Artists.
-In this latter film, her role of an African princess won her a NAACP Image Award for Best Actress in 1973.
+In this latter film, her role of an African princess won her an NAACP Image Award for Best Actress in 1973.

 She helped to launch the film industry in Jamaica, acting as co-producer of the film The Harder They Come (1972), urging director Perry Henzell to give the lead to local Jimmy Cliff rather than to American Johnny Nash.
 She coached Cliff for the partly autobiographical role and organised financing for the soundtrack, bringing in Chris Blackwell to put up the US$5,000 needed to complete the film as well as releasing the soundtrack on Island Records (1973).